GSA/digitalgov.gov/content/posts/2015-07-15-whats-in-a-name-communities-in-the-public-and-private-sectors.md

   - Web Content Managers Forum
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/07/600-x-400-Different-teams-cogal-iStock-Thinkstock-123211708.jpg" alt="Different teams of stick figures in brightly colored circles" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/07/600-x-400-Different-teams-cogal-iStock-Thinkstock-123211708.jpg" alt="Different teams of stick figures in brightly colored circles" %}

 Many of you are part of a government community.
 [We lead a few of them here](https://www.WHATEVER/communities/), and new ones are forming all the time.
 In fact, as I was writing this article, I stumbled upon a [community for government Drupal users](https://www.drupalgovcon.org/drupal-govcon-2015/community).